fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 2: Series and families within STM32
+# Series and families within STM32
 ## Diving into STM32F Family
 - **STM32F**: Popular series with a wide range of applications.
 - **Variants**: STM32F0 for cost-effective solutions, STM32F4 for high-performance.